biolink/biolinkml/docs/SlotDefinition.md

     * Description: the class(es) that reference the slot in a "slots" or "slot_usage" context
     * range: [ClassDefinition](ClassDefinition.md)
  * [identifier](identifier.md)  <sub>OPT</sub>
-    * Description: true means that this slot is the subject of a set of assertions.
-Identifiers do not appear as predicates in the model
+    * Description: True means that the key slot(s) uniquely identify the container.
+There can be at most one identifier or key per container
     * range: [Boolean](types/Boolean.md)
  * [ifabsent](ifabsent.md)  <sub>OPT</sub>
     * Description: function that provides a default value for the slot.
 Possible values for this slot are defined in biolink.utils.ifabsent_functions.default_library: